 Catch a Show at the National Cathedral

 The National Cathedral is one of the most iconic structures in all of DC.
 During the holiday season, you're invited to attend original and classic compositions that stir the soul and inspire the mind with meditative and moving performances.
 You'll see that the National Cathedral provides the perfect setting for some of the season's most joyous music, performed by a team of international soloists with the Cathedral's own combined choirs and Baroque orchestra.
-One of the most popular concerts is Handel's Messiah which takes place on select days in December.
+One of the most popular concerts is Handel's Messiah which takes place on select days in early December.
 In fact, all kinds of holiday events span the month of December so check their website for a complete listing of performance times.

 See the White House All Decked Out

 You don't have an unobstructed view because of the security fence, but you can still catch a sweet glimpse of the Presidential Mansion in all its glory, beautifully decorated for the holiday season.
-People gather mostly at the north side of the mansion along Pennsylvania Ave. to get closer, but you can actually get a great view, take great pics, AND position yourself near National Christmas Tree and National Menorah from the Ellipse on the south side.
+People gather mostly at the north side of the mansion along Pennsylvania Ave. to get closer, but you can actually get a great view, take great pics, AND position yourself near the National Christmas Tree and National Menorah from the Ellipse on the south side.
 From snowball fights to gingerbread houses to digital trees, the White House is a treasure trove of holiday traditions - old and new alike.

 Photo Courtesy of Ford's Theatre